OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/GroupingObjectsUsingListsAndNestedForLoops.rst

-Since the ``List`` interface tells us everything we need to know about all the methods available on lists, we can use it to declare a variable like this (remember to include the type of elements inside ange brackets):
+Since the ``List`` interface tells us everything we need to know about all the methods available on lists, we can use it to declare a variable like this (remember to include the type of elements inside angle brackets):

 .. code-block:: java